only1nglen/tic-tac-toe-client/README.md

 - As a user I want to sign in/up/out,change my password
 - As a user I want to play a new game after each game is done
 - As a user I want to view my games history
-- As a user I want to delete a single or all game history
 - As a user I want to see who's turn it is
 - As a user I want to know when a game is over and who won
 - As a user I want to not able to change opponents move